nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-Conventionally, we would prefer to decouple these, using names like `getAuthor()` or `getPosts()` for our resolver methods.
-We can easily do this by passing the mapping names as arguments of the decorator, as shown below
+Conventionally, we prefer to decouple these names; for example, using a name like `getAuthor()` for our query handler method, but still using `author` for our query type name.
+The same applies to our field resolvers.
+We can easily do this by passing the mapping names as arguments of the `@Query()` and `@ResolveField()` decorators, as shown below:

 ```typescript
 @Resolver(of => Author)